waxx567/Dell/62203768/README.md

 ### Overview:

 I had been studying web development and adjacent technologies for some years.
 Having built a portfolio to showcase my skills, I decided to enhance my curriculum vitae by adding some certification.

 #### Main folders in the Codespace:

 **apps** projects
 **cs50ai** Introduction to Artificial Intelligence with Python **cs50p** Introduction to Programming with Python **COMPLETED** **cs50x** Introduction to Computer Science **COMPLETED** **FEM** FrontendMentor challenges
 **portfolio** My portfolio with 3D models using React/Vite and TailwindCSS and ThreeJS **practice**

-See fivefiftyfive repository for unfound folders.

 #### Website: <URL https://gaslitcatfish.com> (soon)